A Survey on Event Prediction Methods from a Systems Perspective: Bringing Together Disparate Research Areas: Open Challenges and Research Directions

-\textsl{Challenge:} Event prediction aims at anticipating the future of the monitored system by means of algorithms.
+\textbf{C2 - Semantics, Knowledge and Explainability}\\ \textsl{Challenge:} EP aims at anticipating the future of the monitored system by means of algorithms.
 Monitored systems come from a diverse range of application domains and, thus, have a diverse range of semantics.
-At some point in the PCM system, the algorithms used to develop event prediction should take the semantics, e.g. of the event lifecycle, into account.
+At some point in the PCM system, the algorithms used to develop EP should take the semantics, e.g. of the event lifecycle (cf. \OB{5}), into account.
 The same applies to existing domain knowledge.
 Aside from potentially positive effects on accuracy, the way semantics and knowledge are taken into account determines the explainability of the method and its generality: If the method is very abstract and generic, it is typically not explainable to the domain expert, whereas a very concrete and domain-specific method is typically explainable, but does not generalize.
-The challenge is to shift the trade-off between explainability and generality and develop new ways to integrate semantics and knowledge in the method for an improved explainability while maintaining generality.

-\textsl{Research direction:} Starting with a clear definition of explainability for event prediction, e.g. is it rather a counterfactual or the more strict causal definition \cite{rice_leveraging_2021}, and the necessary content type, communication means and target group of the explanation \cite{burkart_survey_2021}, future research can evaluate the correctness of explanations.
+The challenge is to shift the trade-off between explainability and generality and develop new ways to integrate semantics and knowledge in the method for an improved explainability while maintaining generality (cf. \OB{6}).\\ \textsl{Research direction:} Starting with a clear definition of explainability for EP, e.g. is it rather a counterfactual or the more strict causal definition \cite{rice_leveraging_2021}, and the necessary content type, communication means and target group of the explanation \cite{burkart_survey_2021}, future research can evaluate the correctness of explanations.
 Explanation-guided learning \cite{gao_going_2022} demonstrates promising approaches to explainability and correctness evaluation, yet it pre-determines the way of how the method integrates semantics and domain knowledge by stating them as explanation supervision and regularization in the learning objective.
 Other or additional ways of integration could be parametrization, feature engineering or a certain hypothesis space for explainable models.
 It is highly beneficial to explore various combinations of integration and test for generality of the method such that we can improve our understanding on how semantics and domain knowledge can be used for explainability while maintaining generality.